Alexandroupolis, the Largest Port in Thrace with Cultural Sights

-The airport is connected to the city by highway, taxi services and scheduled bus services.
-The port of Alexandroupolis has been used principally by travellers.
+The airport is connected to the city by highway, taxi services, and scheduled bus services.
+The port of Alexandroupolis has been used principally by travelers.

 There are daily services to the Island of Samothraki and a weekly Trans-Aegean service to all the eastern islands of the Aegean, with the final destination of the island of Rhodes.

-Trains run frequently to Thessaloniki and Athens, Burgas in Bulgaria and Edirne or Istanbul in Turkey.
+Trains run frequently to Thessaloniki and Athens, Burgas in Bulgaria, and Edirne or Istanbul in Turkey.
 The bus network is much more extensive and frequent.
-Hourly buses to the major municipalities within Macedonia and Thrace offered from the Regional Coaches KTEL as well as daily services to Bulgaria and Turkey.
-OSE, Varan and Ulusoy have daily services to Istanbul and Athens each and depart from Alexandroupolis Train Station in early mornings.
+Hourly buses to the major municipalities within Macedonia and Thrace are offered from the Regional Coaches KTEL as well as daily services to Bulgaria and Turkey.
+OSE, Varan, and Ulusoy have daily services to Istanbul and Athens each and depart from Alexandroupolis Train Station in the early mornings.

 Evros: Info Guide

-including information about the sights of Evros, the Mountain Route-Ardas, museums and thermal spas, etc.
+Including information about the sights of Evros, the Mountain Route-Ardas, museums, thermal spas, etc.